 Founded in 1923 as a junior college, Lamar University today is a comprehensive four-year institution, with enrollment of more than 14,000 students, offering undergraduate and graduate degrees.

 Lamar, a four-year state-supported institution, became a member of The Texas State University System in 1995.
 Defining characteristics of Lamar are small class sizes, distinguished faculty and research opportunities.

-The Lamar University campus is located in Beaumont, Texas.
-With a population of more than 115,000, Beaumont is a diversified city, home not only to the university but also to businesses and industries stemming from a strong petrochemical and agricultural base.
+Lamar University is in Beaumont, Texas, a diversified city of more than 115,000.
+Beaumont is home not only to the university but also to businesses and industries stemming from a strong petrochemical and agricultural base.
 World-renowned companies are located in Beaumont to take advantage of the area’s resources and its educated workforce.

 A host of cultural attractions offer a variety of leisure options from museums and symphony presentations to shopping districts and many spring and fall festivals.
 A civic center, convention center, entertainment complex and coliseum draw professional entertainers and a wide variety of business, social and professional groups to the city.
 Beaumont is convenient to lake, river and ocean recreation, located only a few miles from the balmy Gulf Coast and little more than an hour from the Big Thicket National Preserve, large lakes and piney woods.